 The great news is that emotional intelligence isn’t a skill that you need to be born with.
 You can improve your soft skills by tuning in to your emotions and noticing how to respond in stressful situations or when faced with conflict or change.
 Also, get feedback from others to understand how you are perceived by others and be willing to make any changes needed to help you develop your executive presence and grow your career.

-Building your executive presence involves much more than becoming an effective leader.
-By improving your public speaking skills, growing your confidence, harnessing the power of non-verbal communication, creating a positive first impression, improving your personal brand and building your Emotional Intelligence, you can inspire confidence and trust so you can build your professional career.
+These 6 ways to boost your executive presence will help you to build your leadership communication skills.
+By improving your public speaking, confidence, harnessing the power of non-verbal communication, creating a positive first impression, improving your personal brand and building your Emotional Intelligence, you can inspire confidence and trust so you can build your professional career.

-I can help you master the art of executive presence and fulfil your potential.
+I can help you boost your executive presence and fulfil your potential.
 Contact me today to find out more.

 Lisa Evans helps professionals to craft compelling business stories and become exceptional speakers.
 Lisa is a certified speaker coach, TEDx speaker coach, four times author, NLP practitioner, graphic recorder and visual storyteller, and improvisational actor.